keen/pingpong/README.md

 + name: for display in charts and reports
 + url: the fully qualified resource to check
-+ frequency: how often to sent the request, in seconds
++ frequency: how often to sent the request, in minutes

 Additionally, checks have some optional properties: